ollama/ollama/README.md

 The image features a yellow smiley face, which is likely the central focus of the picture.
 ```

-### Pass in prompt as arguments
+### Pass in the prompt as arguments

 ```
 $ ollama run llama3 "Summarize this file: $(cat README.md)"
  Ollama is a lightweight, extensible framework for building and running language models on the local machine.
 It provides a simple API for creating, running, and managing models, as well as a library of pre-built models that can be easily used in a variety of applications.
 ```

 ### List models on your computer